nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-System could not find the patient from the keyword
+System could not find any patient from the keyword

     * 1b1.
 System shows an error message.